termie/git-bzr-ng/README.rst

 `AttributeError: 'BTreeBuilder' object has no attribute '_find_ancestors'`

-it means you have the bzr 2.3 beta installed, git-bzr-ng currently only works unpatched with bzr 2.2.
-It is possible to patch bzr 2.3 to correct the issue, but 2.2 is easy to install with pip.
+it means you have the bzr 2.3 beta installed, git-bzr-ng currently works unpatched with bzr 2.2 and bzr 2.3.0.
+It is possible to patch bzr 2.3b to correct the issue, but 2.3.0 is easy to install with pip.

 Additionally there is a command `git bzr clear` that will wipe out the